Eleazer L. Waterman

-Eleazer L. Waterman (July 25, 1839 - December 23, 1929) was a Vermont attorney, politician and judge.
+Eleazer Lee Waterman (July 25, 1839 - December 23, 1929) was a Vermont attorney, politician and judge.
 He was most notable for his service as a judge of the Vermont Superior Court (1906-1919) and as the court's chief judge (1917-1919).

 A native of Jamaica, Vermont, Waterman graduated from Leland & Gray Seminary in Townshend, Vermont, studied law, and was admitted to the bar in 1863.
 He practiced in Wilmington before returning to Jamaica, and he later relocated to Brattleboro.
 A Republican, he served terms in the Vermont House of Representatives, Vermont Senate, and as State's Attorney of Windham County.

 Waterman's judicial career began with election as a judge of Vermont's probate court, a position he held from 1896 to 1906.
 In 1906 he was appointed to a newly-created seat on the Vermont Superior Court, where he served until retiring in 1919.
 From 1917 until his retirement, Waterman was the court's chief judge.

 In retirement, Waterman lived in Brattleboro.
-He died there on December 23, 1929 and was buried at Morningside Cemetery in Brattleboro.
+He died there on December 23, 1929, and was buried at Morningside Cemetery in Brattleboro.

 Early life

-Eleazer Lee Waterman was born in Jamaica, Vermont on July 25, 1839, the son of Chandler and Polly (Thayer) Waterman.
+Eleazer L. Waterman was born in Jamaica, Vermont, on July 25, 1839, the son of Chandler and Polly (Thayer) Waterman.
 He was educated in the public schools of Jamaica and graduated from Leland & Gray Seminary in Townshend, Vermont.
 Waterman then studied law with the Jamaica firm of Butler and Wheeler; the firm's senior partner was the uncle of Judge Fred M. Butler, and the junior partner was Hoyt Henry Wheeler.
 Waterman was admitted to the bar in 1863.

 Start of career

 Waterman began a law practice in Wilmington, Vermont, which he maintained until 1870.
 A Republican, he represented Wilmington in the Vermont House of Representatives in 1867 and 1868.
-Waterman moved back to Jamaica in 1870, and in 1872 he was elected to a two-year term as State's Attorney of Windham County.
+Waterman moved back to Jamaica in 1870, and, in 1872, he was elected to a two-year term as State's Attorney of Windham County.
 In 1876, he was elected to represent Windham County in the Vermont Senate, and was selected to serve as chairman of the Senate's Judiciary Committee.

 In 1886, Waterman relocated to Brattleboro, where he established a law firm in partnership with James Loren Martin and George B. Hitt.
 After Hitt's 1899 death, the firm continued as Waterman & Martin.
 This partnership continued until 1906, when Martin was appointed as Vermont's U.S. District Court Judge.
 Among the attorneys who studied law under Waterman and Martin were Ernest Willard Gibson and Herbert G. Barber.

 Waterman developed a reputation as a skilled attorney of superior integrity, which resulted in his 1891 appointment as a special master to ascertain the facts in a highly publicized lawsuit involving the Vermont Copper Company.

 Later that year, Waterman received an appointment from the United States Attorney General to take testimony and ascertain the facts of American Civil War claims against the federal government from residents of several southern and border states, including Mississippi, Arkansas, and Missouri.